Inconsistency is the single biggest obstacle you have to overcome when reaching for your goals.

-How to maximize the time?
+How to maximize time to beat inconsistency?

-If you start something from scratch then it’s hard and you may even hate it at some point.
+If you start something from scratch, then it’s hard, and you may even hate it at some point.
 I started running to keep my weight down after quitting smoking.

 It’s your job, then you can put in 8 or more hours per day and reach the 10k hour mark in 3 to 5 years.

-You do it with your friends.
-At some point I was unbelievably good at Doom 2 and Need for Speed.
+You can do it with your friends.
+At some point, I was unbelievably good at Doom 2 and Need for Speed.
 We played computer games for countless hours.
 E-sports wasn’t a big thing back then, but I cracked some records in Porsche Unleashed and was pretty much unbeatable in multiplayer Doom.

-Of course you can tie it all together.
+Of course, you can tie it all together.
 Have a family business that you love.
 A fantasy for most of us.

-Lack of focus
+Inconsistency and lack of focus

 Do one thing!

-You won’t.
-There aren’t many people who can stick to one thing for year after year after year without losing focus.
-I know my biggest problem is that I find everything interesting.
-Then I dabble in this and that.
+Every new shiny interest leads me to dabble in this and that.
 Jumping from one goal to another.
-I may even get pretty good at some thing or other, but then I find something new and the practice that I put into the previous goal slowly fades away.
+I may even get pretty good at the distracting activity, but then I find something new and the practice I put into the previous goal slowly fades away.

-Focus!
-This is hugely important!
+The focus is hugely important!

 If you split your time between many activities then, sadly, you will not get to the top.

 There will be times when the lack of progress demotivates you.
-And then there’s a new shiny hobby or goal that tries to lure you from your path.
+And then there’s a new shiny hobby or a goal that tries to lure you from your path.

 Just do not let go!

 The key is that your hobbies are not something you want to excel at.
-No goals also means that you don’t have a schedule and can skip it whenever you feel like it.
+Having no goals with your hobbies also means that you don’t have a schedule and can skip it whenever you feel like it.

 Then there are unimportant detractors.
-Internet comments, distant acquaintances, and other people who feel that they have something to say about what you do.
+Internet comments, distant acquaintances, and other people who feel they have something to say about what you do.
 They are easy to handle!

-If an elderly but distinguished scientist says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong. – Arthur C. Clarke
+If an elderly but distinguished scientist says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong. ~ Arthur C. Clarke

 Pick the pearls out of the cow dung and go your own way.

-How to start?
+How to fix inconsistency?

-There are three obstacles to your success
+Remember, there are three obstacles to your success:

 - Not starting